-Doctors and hospitals must provide a written explanation to all trial subjects that describes the details of the clinical trial, including the expected benefits and adverse effects of the trial medicine, and the trial subject's right to be removed from the trial.
+Doctors and hospitals must provide a written explanation to all trial subjects describing the details of the clinical trial, including the expected benefits and adverse effects of the trial medicine, and the trial subject's right to stop participating in the trial.
 Consent from a trial subject must be obtained in writing.